ticky/dotfiles/readme.md

 ## Features

 * colorful prompt, directories and git functions in both `bash` and `zsh`
-* prompt updated with working git branch name and status
+* prompt updated with working `git` branch name and status
 * autocomplete directories, history, commands, common `killall` items and aliases
 * 2 line prompt for readability
 * support for OS X, Linux and Cygwin (and exposes `$UNAME` environment variable containing a lower-case platform name)
-* built-in compatibility with both GNU and BSD core utilities (also exposes `$COREUTILS` environment variable)
+* built-in compatibility with both GNU and BSD core utilities
 * useful aliases for git and more
 * support for the [hub](https://github.com/defunkt/hub) git extension
 * useful user-level `.gitignore`